1905biswajit/NLP-MCQ-GEN/README.md

 ## Features

-- **Automated Keyword Extraction**: Uses Python Keyphrase Extraction (PKE) to identify the most important keywords from the text.
+- **Automated Keyword Extraction**: Uses RAKE  to identify the most important keywords from the text.
 - **Sentence Tokenization**: Splits the text into sentences and selects those suitable for question generation.
 - **Sense Disambiguation**: Determines the correct sense of each keyword to ensure contextual accuracy.
 - **Distractor Generation**: Utilizes WordNet and ConceptNet to create plausible distractors that match the sense of the keywords.